Rod Dreher: Personal life

 Dreher married Julie Harris Dreher in 1997.
 Dreher announced publicly through his blog the couple had begun the divorce process in April 2022.
 The couple had three children together.
 Dreher lived in East Baton Rouge Parish, Louisiana.
 Raised a Methodist, he left organized religion before converting to Roman Catholicism in 1993 at the age of 26, and subsequently wrote widely in the Catholic press.
 Covering the Catholic Church's sex abuse scandal, starting in 2001, led him to question his Catholicism, and on October 12, 2006, he announced his conversion to Eastern Orthodoxy.
 At the time, Dreher had argued that the scandal was not so much a "pedophile problem," but that the "sexual abuse of minors is facilitated by a secret, powerful network of gay priests," known as the "Lavender Mafia."

-In 2022, following his separation from his wife, Dreher moved to Budapest, Hungary, where he lives in what he has described as a self-imposed "exile".
+In 2022, after separating from his wife, Dreher moved to Budapest, Hungary, where he lived in what he called self-imposed exile.
+He returned to the United States in 2026, after Orbán was voted out of office.

-Dreher wrote that FBI documents uncovered in 2022 named his father Ray Dreher as a leader (Exalted Cyclops) of the Ku Klux Klan, a revelation which Dreher described as "proof of a terrible story that I had long suspected was true, but hoped against hope was not."
+Dreher wrote that FBI documents uncovered in 2022 named his father Ray Dreher as a leader (Exalted Cyclops) of the Ku Klux Klan, a revelation Dreher called "proof of a terrible story that I had long suspected was true, but hoped against hope was not."
 Ray Dreher Sr. and his brother, Murphy Dreher Jr., were close to local U.S. Representative and noted Klansman John Rarick; all three men belonged to the same Masonic lodge.